No alarm in OPEC yet on falling oil price

 Iran, holder of the OPEC presidency in 2011 and a leading price hawk in the group, said on Wednesday OPEC ministers could hold an emergency meeting if members started to feel anxious about falling prices.

-But there is no prospect yet of the Organisation of the Petroleum Exporting Countries holding a meeting before its next scheduled gathering in December or reducing production, delegates from two OPEC members said.
+But there is no prospect yet of the Organization of the Petroleum Exporting Countries holding a meeting before its next scheduled gathering in December or reducing production, delegates from two OPEC members said.

 "The situation is very confused," said a delegate from one of OPEC's Gulf countries.
 "Demand is weakening and the economy is not encouraging."